Achille004/PasswordManager/README.md

 ## Exporting Data

-The software previously supported exporting to `passwords.html` and `passwords.csv` files, which were saved on the desktop.
-However, this feature is currently being rewritten and is not available in version 3.1.0.
-Please note that these files are not encrypted and are thus extremely vulnerable.
+The software previously supported exporting data to plain files, but this feature has been removed due to security concerns.
+A Google Drive integration is planned to replace this functionality, enabling users to securely transfer and manage their data.
+All synchronization operations will be performed on encrypted data, ensuring that plain data remains exclusively whithin the application.

 ## Contribution